YottaDB/YDBDoc/ProgGuide/ioproc.rst

 SOCKET=expr Applies to: SOC

 The socket specified in expr is closed.
 Specifying a socket that has not been previously OPENed generates an error.
 If no SOCKET deviceparameter is specified on a CLOSE for a socket device, the socket device and all sockets associated with it are closed.

-**SYSTEM**

-SYSTEM=expr Applies to: SOC(LOCAL) SD FIFO

-This deviceparameter is a synonym for OWNER that is maintained in UNIX for compatibility with VMS applications.

-By default, CLOSE does not modify the permissions on an existing file.

 **TIMEOUT**